u-eff-gee/utr/README.md

 * TREE: Name of the ROOT tree (Default: TREE=="utr") in all of the output files.
 * PATTERN1 and 2: Two strings that identify the set of files to be merged.
 See also the example below.
 (Default: PATTERN1=="utr", PATTERN2==".root")
 * OUTPUTFILE: Name of the output file that contains the histograms.
 (Default: OUTPUTFILENAME=="hist.root")
 * MULTIPLICITY: Determines how many events should be accumulated before adding information to the histogram.
 This can be used, for example, to simulate higher multiplicity events in a detector: Imagine two photons with energies of 511 keV hit a detector and deposit all their energy.
-However, the two events cannot be distinguished by the detector due to pileup, so a single event with an energy of 1022 will be added to the spectrum.
+However, the two events cannot be distinguished by the detector due to pileup, so a single event with an energy of 1022 keV will be added to the spectrum.
 Similarly, Geant4 simulates events by event.
 In order to simulate pileup of n events, set MULTIPLICITY==n.
 (Default: MULTIPLICITY==1)
 * BIN: Number of the histogram bin that should be printed to the screen while executing `getHistogram`.
 This option was introduced because often, one is only interested in the content of a special bin in the histograms (for example the full-energy peak).
 If the histograms are defined such that bin `3000` contains the events with an energy deposition between `2.9995 MeV` and `3.0005 MeV` and so on, so there is an easy correspondence between bin number and energy.
 (Default: BIN==-1)

 **A short example:**